Fierce Advocacy In Gender Discrimination Cases

 Employment discrimination based on sex and gender identification includes the following:

-Hiring/termination and promotions.
-If you have the skill set and experience that the job requirements demand, then you should be hired no matter your sex or gender.
-A woman should not be fired if she has more seniority than a man and her qualifications are just as good as the man’s.
-If you get great year-end reviews and employee awards, but you do not get promoted because of your sex or gender identity, you have cause to consult a Kentucky gender discrimination attorney.
+- Hiring/termination and promotions.
+If you have the skills and experience that the job requirements demand, then you should be hired no matter your sex or gender.
+A woman should not be fired if she has more seniority than a man and the same qualifications as the man.
+If you get great year-end reviews and employee awards, but you do not get promoted because of your sex or gender identity, you have cause to consult with us.

-Benefits.
-If a male employee can include his wife on his health insurance policy, a woman should have the same right.
-If life insurance, pensions, stock options, and other benefits are offered to a person of one sex or gender identification, they should be offered to comparably skilled employees of another sex or gender identification too.
+- Benefits.
+If a male employee can include his spouse on his health insurance policy, a woman should have the same right.
+If life insurance, pensions, stock options and other benefits are offered to a person of one sex or gender identification, they should be offered to comparably skilled employees of another sex or gender identification too.

 Depending on whether federal or state law is used, damages can include: